iuliaferoli/azureML_python_webapp_extensions/README.md

 See the `Runthrough example.md` if you want to just get started with exploring the code.

-Check () blog for the Azure deployments.
+Check () blog for the Azure deployments (with steps and Azure portal screenshots)

 ### The purpose of this project

 * Create a way to automate the creation & management of a data science environment in AzureML
 * Put all these functionalities (for example making a new environment for a new project or team, registering new datasets in it) in container(s) that can be triggered or run from one point of control